Mother's Day Theme

 Paint each side of an unfinished wood tissue box a different color using acrylic paints.
 Let dry. dab on contrasting polka dots with an unused pencil eraser dipped in paint.
 Let dry.
 Color copy four photos.
-Trim to fit and then glue one to center of each side.
+Trim to fit and then glue one to the center of each side.
 Protect with an acrylic spray sealer or decoupage glue.

 ~Submitted by Mary Jo

 Make a dozen roses!
 Have each child make 12 red or pink paint handprints on a large sheet of white construction paper.
 Then each child should dip one finger into green tempera paint and paint a green stem for each "rose".
-When the paint is dry, glue the bouquet painting to a sheet of green floral paper.
-They write a note for mom on a heart shaped cutout and glue it to the bottom of the painting. the pick is really cute and resembles a vase.
+When the paint is dry, glue the bouquet painting to a sheet of the green floral paper.
+They write a note for mom on a heart-shaped cutout and glue it to the bottom of the painting. the pick is really cute and resembles a vase.

 ~Submitted by Mary Jo